PyjamaMole/Skyblock/README.md

 Main page: https://modrinth.com/mod/basicskyblock <br/><br/>
 This is a barebones version of the ProtoSky skyblock mod: <br/>https://github.com/DeadlyMC/ProtoSky
 Omitting the generation of the end portal frames, obsidian pillars, <br/>
 end crystals, shulkers and elytra.
-For all vanilla skyblock purists!<br/>
+For all vanilla skyblock purists!<br/><br/>
+All blocks and entities are removed _after_ they are generated as to <br/>
+ensure that the structure bounding boxes are generated in their <br/>
+original position.<br/>
+The +entities version does not remove entities, although they do <br/>
+fall into the void.
+They may be catchable using flying machines.<br/><br/>
-<br/>(Note, obsidian pillars and end crystals still regenerate as normal <br/>upon resummoning the dragon.)<br/><br/>
+(Note, obsidian pillars and end crystals still regenerate as normal <br/>upon resummoning the dragon.)<br/><br/>
 The mod can be downloaded on the left.<br/>
 You can find a recreation of the original<br/>
 skyblock 2.1 map with seed: -5013545841426130646<br/>
 at: https://github.com/PyjamaMole/Skyblock/releases/ <br/>
 (1.18 maps under v1.0 and updated 1.19 maps under v1.4)
 <br/><br/>
-All blocks and entities are removed _after_ they are generated as to <br/>
-ensure that the structure bounding boxes are generated in their <br/>
-original position.<br/>
-The +entities version does not remove entities, although they do <br/>
-fall into the void.
-They may be catchable using flying machines.<br/><br/>
 ***WARNING:*** do not open any pre-1.18 worlds with this mod active!<br/>
 While converting from pre 1.18 to post 1.18, the mod will remove all<br/> blocks and entities in the old chunks.<br/> Remove the mod, convert your world and re-add